Butcher's Broom

 Toxicology

-Oral ingestion of Butcher’s broom was suspected to have led to precipitation of diabetic ketoacidosis in a 39-year-old woman with poorly controlled diabetes previously in good health.
-She was admitted 5 days after she started Butcher’s broom for mild ankle swelling; 48 hours prior to admission she experienced vomiting and diarrhea before becoming acutely unwell.
-Improvement was noted within 12 hours of supportive treatment with IV fluids, an insulin drip, and calcium gluconate; she recovered fully.13
+Oral ingestion of butcher's broom was suspected to have led to precipitation of diabetic ketoacidosis in a 39-year-old woman with poorly controlled diabetes previously in good health.
+The patient was admitted 5 days after starting butcher's broom for mild ankle swelling; 48 hours prior to admission, she experienced vomiting and diarrhea before becoming acutely ill.
+Improvement was noted within 12 hours of supportive treatment (IV fluids, insulin drip, and calcium gluconate) followed by full recovery.(Sadarmin 2013)

 In animal studies, adverse events appear to be associated with the route of administration and the use of roots versus rhizomes.
-The extract from roots was found to be more toxic than from rhizomes and led to convulsions, paralysis, GI inflammation, and dysentery.
-Severe visceral congestion led to fatal respiratory failure.13
+A root extract was more toxic than an extract from rhizomes and led to convulsions, paralysis, GI inflammation, and dysentery.
+Severe visceral congestion led to fatal respiratory failure.(Sadarmin 2013)

 Index Terms